 All students who apply to William & Mary through Early Decision (Nov.
 1 postmark deadline) or Regular Decision (Jan.
 1 postmark deadline) will be reviewed for the 1693 Scholars Program.

-The 1693 Scholars Program will provide four students per year with extensive benefits, including full tuition, general fees and room and board annually for Virginia residents and the equivalent amount annually for non-Virginia residents.
+The 1693 Scholars Program will provide seven students per year with extensive benefits, including full tuition, general fees and room and board annually for Virginia residents and the equivalent amount annually for non-Virginia residents.

 Policy on use of "Last Payer" Post-9/11 Funds